outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to tech
     - 'download/generate & delete app' process for each use as a preventative measure against malware that checks for an app thats installed before exploiting a vuln in the app
+    - add concept of 'overflow to adjacent nodes' and 'local feedback' to nn

   - add to science
     - 'metformin and a low carb diet' reduce 'serum vitamin b' which can be used as inputs to 'cancerous growth'